mahek2754/Image-to-Caption/README.md

 # Brief Overview
 [(Back to top)](#table-of-contents)

-This project involved building a model that can generate meaningful textual descriptions for given input images.
-To start, we gathered a dataset of images and their associated captions.
-Once we have completed the data collection process, we proceeded to build a model using Convolutional Nueral Networks (CNN) and Recurrent Nueral Networks (RNN) in combination.
-CNNs were used to extract meaningful features from the input images, while RNNs, specifically Long Short-Term Memory (LSTM) networks, were employed to generate captions based on the extracted features.
+This project focused on developing a model capable of generating descriptive captions for input images.
+We began by curating a dataset comprising images paired with corresponding captions.
+Following data collection, we constructed a model that integrates Convolutional Neural Networks (CNNs) for extracting pertinent image features and Recurrent Neural Networks (RNNs), specifically Long Short-Term Memory (LSTM) networks, for generating captions based on these extracted features.

 # Installation
 [(Back to top)](#table-of-contents)